GhostCode83/DSA-Big-O/README.md

         }
     }
 }

+Polynomial time, as this is a loop within a loop.  the operation time increases with each loop.  as input increases, time increases greatly.

 7. Compute the sequence
 What does the following algorithm do?
 What is its runtime complexity?
 Explain your answer